esterkimx/mpvsync/README.md

 Configuration
 -------------
-We can configure mpvsync via configure file instead of passing all options with the *--scripts-opts*.
-To do so we need to make directory *lua-settings* in the mpv config directory:
+We can configure mpvsync via configuration file instead of passing all options with the *--scripts-opts*.
+To do so we need to create *lua-settings* directory in the mpv config directory:
 ```
 $ mkdir -p ~/.config/mpv/lua-settings
 ```